 Checks should be made payable to Heart of the King Ministries.

 If you would like to use a credit or debit card or your PayPal account,

 PayPal is available on our website at this LINK.

-Click this LINK to view our Honduras photo gallery (newer photos appear toward the bottom of the gallery).
-We will continue to add photos to this gallery.
+Click this LINK to view our Honduras photo galleries (newer photos appear toward the bottom of the individual gallery).